 If you have kids, there’s likely a closet in your home full of discarded toys.
 Children change rapidly.
 As do their playthings.
 So too does the market that feeds that change.
 Once upon a time, toys were something a child held.
 Then they were something a child played on a screen.
 Then they were things as likely to be collected by adults as loved by a child.
 Now they are often all these things all at once.

 To monitor what’s happening in this dynamic market, we collect point-of-sale information from all major toy retailers.
 This information, combined with our analysts’ industry perspectives, delivers a comprehensive view of what’s selling and where.
-We also field over 12 million consumer surveys annually to help industry leaders understand why consumers shop where they shop and why they buy what they buy.
+We also field more than 12 million consumer surveys a year to help industry leaders understand why consumers shop, where they shop and why they buy what they buy.

 NPD's Retail Tracking delivers weekly point-of-sale (POS) tracking information.
 It’s the only source for competitive, item-level product detail and insight on toy sales trends.
 This industry resource can help you understand market dynamics, identify opportunities for growth, and partner more closely with retailers.
 Our POS footprint covers all the major toy retailers to ensure you are working with information that gives a complete view of the marketplace.

 Our Consumer Tracking provides in-depth detail straight from consumers, so you can analyze retailer share, measure category and channel performance, explore consumer demographics, and understand purchase dynamics.
 Over 12 million surveys annually tell us where consumers shop, what they buy, and how much they pay.
 The service delivers a comprehensive picture of consumer activity across all retail channels.
 Its information is aligned with our Retail Tracking hierarchy, allowing for high-level market alignment of our toys consumer data.
 Toy industry leaders use this robust information to uncover opportunities and create products, messaging, and promotions that appeal to their target consumers.